Brynley Evans set to become Chief Executive Officer of Penk Valley Academy Trust

 Following the announcement of the retirement this Summer of Phil Tapp as Chief Executive Officer of Penk Valley Academy Trust, a rigorous recruitment process has taken place to appoint his successor.

 Penk Valley Academy Trust is pleased to announce the recruitment of Brynley Evans to the post.
-Brynley will start this summer in readiness for the forthcoming academic year.
+Brynley will start in September 2021.

 Brynley is currently Headteacher of Yardleys School, an ‘Outstanding’ rated secondary academy in Birmingham, where he has been Headteacher since 2015 and was Deputy Headteacher for the six years beforehand.
 He brings huge experience, not only of the schools and academies sector, but of leading an Academy with an excellent reputation for delivering great results through a broad, far-ranging curriculum.

 Brynley is excited to bring his strategic vision to Penk Valley Academy Trust to ensure that the Trust goes from strength to strength through a commitment to its strategy of investing in quality, investing in people and investing in a designed curriculum offer.